jumalauta/jml-engine-webgl/documentation.md

 // this is used to rotate this object's child object to "orbit" the original object this.loader.addAnimation([{
   "start": start, "duration":end
-  ,"parent":"allseeing" // parent object ID, object will utilize matrix of this object ,"id": "allseeing2" // unique ID for this object ,"layer": layer
+  ,"parent":"allseeing" // parent object ID, object will utilize matrix of this object.
+If object has child meshes then you can use child mesh as parent, e.g.,  "allseeing.childmesh" (assuming object has child mesh with name 'childmesh')
+  ,"id": "allseeing2" // unique ID for this object ,"layer": layer
   ,"object":null // this is special notation, there is no object but you can do matrix transformations / animations that child objects can inherit